2129. Polar angle of a point

 printf("%.6lf\n",res);

-Algorithm realization – class
+Algorithm implementation – class

 #include <stdio.h>